 Instead, think of the risk like the “fire triangle” we learned at school.

 Your cyber-security triangle is a combination of your leadership, processes and technology.

 With the fire triangle, lose one side and the fire will go out.

 Remove one side of the cyber triangle, risk can burn through your business.

 2. What does good look like?

-The board’s optimal desired state is high overall security level achieved by a low information security budget.
+The board’s optimal desired state is a high overall security level achieved by a low information security budget.